 - Howard Gordon — Producer 24.
 Developped Homeland for Showtime and co-created Tyrant for FX.

-- Marti Noxon — Executive producer for Private Practice, consulting producer for Mad Men, and currently on the Glee writing staff.
+- Marti Noxon — Executive producer for Private Practice, consulting producer for Mad Men and Glee.
+Co-created UnREAL, ran Sharp Objects

 - Elin Hampton — ? last credit 1997 Buffy the Vampire Slayer

 - Douglas Petrie — Worked on Pushing Daisies, American Horror Story.
-Showrunner for Daredevil (2015) season 2.
+Showrunner for Daredevil (2015) season 2 and The Defenders (2017).